Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_talgebra_15.md

 Count of $20 \text {p}$ coins $= 2c$

-It is really important to convert into the right units.
+ABBR: It is really important to use the right units in calculations and convert where required.

 Let's convert the total amount into pence.